michaelstiefel/DataEngineer_CapstoneProject/README.md

 this data set of monetary policy events which can optionally be executed to obtain the latest data.

+This pipeline is the beginning for an advanced analysis of tweets using tools from natural language processing and machine learning.
+Since the data is still collected and will eventually grow big, the project is set up in AWS EMR to ensure functionality once the data has grown very large.

-## Intended Usage
+## Intended Usage / Answers to reviewer scenarios:

 Please look at "How to use this repository" below for a step by step guide.

 The input data in the S3 input bucket will be updated every week with new tweets copied automatically from an EC2 instance (the Twitter Stream is outside of this project and not in this repository).
-The etl pipeline in this repository can then be run on demand to process the data and create analysis.
+The ETL pipeline in this repository can then be run on demand to process the data and create analysis.

+Since the pipeline is based on a Spark cluster using AWS EMR, the project can be easily scaled up to bigger data, such as an 100% data increase (for example, by adding more worker notes).

+While the pipeline is triggered manually at the moment, there would be no issue with adding scheduled triggers (for example, in Airflow).

+With the output data of the ETL pipeline, it is possible for several or even hundred users to access and use the parquet files in the output bucket.
+It is not assumed and not recommended that several users run the ETL pipeline since this would overwrite previous files in the output bucket.

 ## Data